phonological awareness

 Justin Clark MEd, MLearningInnovation, BEd, BA

-Justin is a qualified and experienced teacher specialising in helping children and adults who have learning difficulties / disabilities including dyslexia and autism including aspergers and other learning difficulties.
+Justin is a qualified and experienced teacher specialising in helping children and adults who have learning difficulties/disabilities including dyslexia and autism.

-Justin also deliver training for parents (who have children with learning disabilities) and teachers who need assistance in teaching children in this area of particular need.
+Justin also delivers training for parents (who have children with learning disabilities) and teachers who need assistance in teaching children in this area of need.

 Teaching Strategies for Learning Difficulties

-Justin’s learning disability training for teacher and parents clarifies in how to engage and cater for students with learning difficulties, such as autism and dyslexia training.
+Justin’s learning disability training for teachers and parents clarifies how to engage and cater for students with learning difficulties, such as autism and dyslexia.

-Instruction is also provided in how to cope with behavioural challenges that may arise in the classroom and how to recognise these behaviours before they manifest.
+Instruction is also provided on how to cope with behavioural challenges that may arise in the classroom and how to recognise these behaviours before they manifest.

-Strategies are presented to help teachers and parents overcome obstacles that may prevent them from engaging their student/child effectively.
+Strategies are presented to help teachers and parents overcome obstacles preventing them from engaging their student/child effectively.

-The goal in learning disability training is to understand the various teaching approaches that students with learning difficulties need in order to become effective learners.
+The goal of learning disability training is to understand the various teaching approaches that students with learning difficulties need to become effective learners.

-Not only will the students themselves feel more valued and have a greater sense of identity, but there will also be less challenging behaviours due to decreased frustration by the student along with the feeling of empowerment.
+The students will feel more valued and have a greater sense of identity.
+There will also be less challenging behaviours due to decreased frustration by the student along with the feeling of empowerment.
 This type of instruction includes autism training for teachers and parents, autism awareness training, dyslexia training for parents and specialist dyslexia teacher training.

 Learning Disability Training – Behaviour Strategies

-Research shows us that quality of teaching has the single biggest impact on learning.
+Research shows that the quality of teaching has the single biggest impact on learning.

-An understanding of the student’s specific learning difficulties and how they may affect the student’s classroom performance, can assist teachers to adopt teaching methods and strategies to help students to be successfully integrated into the classroom environment.
+An understanding of the student’s specific learning difficulties and how they may affect the student’s classroom performance is paramount.
+This assists teachers in adapting teaching methods and strategies to help students successfully integrate into the classroom environment.

-With these types of inclusive support structures, students with learning difficulties are more likely to develop a positive self-identity as they will feel that they are being listened to, valued and catered for.
+With these types of inclusive support structures, students with learning difficulties are more likely to develop a positive self-identity.
+They will feel they are being listened to, valued and catered for.

 Specific Learning Disability Training

-We also need to understand how students operate from their perspective and is a key element in learning disability training.
+We also need to understand how students operate from their perspective.
+This is a key element in learning disability training.

-An example of this is when working with students with autism with the immature development of their limbic system.
-When students feel frustrated or out of control, they can revert to a more primitive version of flight or fight mode, which is a survival mechanism.
-In this mode they aren’t going to be thinking clearly and even if they have strategies to deal with such emotions, they may find it hard to access and remember them.
-This is where a visual prompter that means something to the student is useful, such as a sticker or picture on the front of their workbook that the teacher can point too.
+Even if they have strategies to deal with such emotions, they may find it hard to access and remember them.
+In this case, a visual prompter that means something to the student can be useful, such as a sticker or picture on the front of their workbook that the teacher can point to.

-Having that awareness is also crucial because if we can recognise a student with learning difficulties is feeling overwhelmed or out of control, we can support and assist them before they display any challenging behaviours.
+Having that awareness is crucial because if we can recognise a student with learning difficulties is feeling overwhelmed or out of control, we can support and assist them before they display more challenging behaviours.

 Contact Justin Clark at Hope Tutoring

-Please contact me if you are a parent or teacher looking for learning difficulties training, whether it be for dyslexia, austims (including aspgers) other learning difficulties and children suffering from trauma.
-The training I provide is usually one-on-one and specific to your particular needs and situation.
+Please contact me if you are a parent or teacher looking for learning difficulties training, whether it be for dyslexia, autism or other learning difficulties, or children suffering from trauma.
+The training I provide is usually one-on-one and specific to your needs and situation.

 Learning Disability Training